-OIG recognizes Protecting HHS Data, Systems, and Beneficiaries from Cybersecurity Threats as a top management and performance challenge facing HHS.
+OIG recognizes Harnessing Data To Improve Health and Well-Being of Individuals, which includes improving HHS's cybersecurity posture and promoting the security and privacy of the health care system, as a top management and performance challenge facing HHS.
 In partnering with various HHS agencies to address this challenge, OIG has formed a multidisciplinary Cybersecurity Team comprised of auditors, evaluators, investigators and attorneys focused on combatting cybersecurity threats within HHS and the healthcare industry.

 - Office of Audit Services, Cybersecurity and Information Technology Audit Division: conducts independent cybersecurity and IT audits of HHS programs, grantees and contractors.
 For information about the Division and joining our team, click here.